jmassardo/jmassardo.github.io/_posts/2019-04-07-Habitat-for-Windows-Basics.md

 # Each supervised service will have a folder under svc\.
 └── svc
     └── <service-name>
-        # Output of the templatized config files from the \config\ directory in your hab package
+        # Output of the templated config files from the \config\ directory in your hab package
         ├── config
         # Stored data consumed by app, i.e. databases
         ├── data